ijeziermf/atlaspay-grc-sandbox/README.md

 ## What this repo is

-A complete vCISO case study for a SOC 2 Type 1 readiness engagement, structured as a hiring-manager-ready portfolio artifact.
+A complete vCISO case study for a SOC 2 Type 1 readiness engagement, structured as a executive-ready portfolio artifact.
 The repo contains:

 - **Risk register** with inherent, current, and residual scoring across 6 risk scenarios
 - **SOC 2 Trust Services Criteria control matrix** mapping 33 Common Criteria + Availability + Confidentiality to AtlasPay policies, risks, and vendors